Why chicken wire Christmas decorations are the latest trend gripping the nation

-As Donna Butler proves, all you need is some chicken wire, faux foliage, and some baubles to make a beautiful budget Christmas decorating idea for the front door.
+The unusual trend uses chicken wire mesh as the base for threading through lots of festive foliage and decorations.
+As Donna Butler proves, all you need is some chicken wire, faux foliage, and baubles to make a beautiful DIY garland for the front door.

-- Pre-lit Christmas Pine Cones Garland, £12.99, Amazon (opens in new tab)
+- Pre-lit Christmas Pine Cones Garland, £9.99, at Amazon

-- WeRChristmas Pre-Lit Decorated Garland, £34.99, Amazon (opens in new tab)
+- WeRChristmas Pre-Lit Decorated Garland, £36.38, at Amazon

-- 48 Pack of Habitat Baubles, Silver, £8, Argos (opens in new tab)
+- Habitat Baubles, Silver, £8 for pack of 48, at Argos

-- 10 Pack of Artificial Pine Stems with White Berries, £14.89, Amazon (opens in new tab)
+- Artificial Pine Stems with White Berries, £15.89 for pack of 10, at Amazon

-'I found the inspiration while on Instagram' Donna tells Ideal Home.
-'I saw it and thought I have to have that!'.
+'I found the inspiration while on Instagram,' Donna tells Ideal Home.
+'I saw it and thought I have to have that!

-Donna explains 'I used a plain Garland and an old Christmas tree to go round the edges of the chicken wire, attaching it with cable ties.'
+Donna explains, 'I used a plain garland and an old Christmas tree to go round the edges of the chicken wire, attaching it with cable ties.'

 Donna tells us, 'I had no plan when I started, I just made it up as I went along.'
-Laying all the items out on the floor, Donna starting with the big items, such as the flowers and greenery.
+Laying all the items out on the floor, Donna started with the big items, such as the flowers and greenery.
 Adding in the smaller items, revealing the key is, 'standing back every now and then just to make sure it looked just right.'

 'After I had filled it all, I added the baubles and small items.
 The baubles were attached with plant wire.'